VikSil/wombo-clicker/README.md

 # Wombo clicker

-This script automates A.I. image generation on [Wombo Dream](https://dream.ai/create) website.
+This application automates A.I. image generation on [Wombo Dream](https://dream.ai/create) website.

 It takes in prompts from *.csv* files located in `words/01_new_prompts`.
 Each line in an input file must have three columns, separated by pipe:
 * prompt text